SciLifeLab, MAX IV and ESS tackle many questions at the atomic and molecular level!

 - *Modelling and Computational methods

 - *Biophysical characterization

-We proudly present a number of exciting keynote speakers that will present scientific examples of how integrative structural biology techniques can be used to solve intriguing questions.
+A number of exciting keynote speakers presented scientific examples of how integrative structural biology techniques can be used to solve intriguing questions.

-We will have several lectures on modelling and computational techniques for structural biology.
+We had several lectures on modelling and computational techniques for structural biology.